AlexVRussell/Hangman-Game/README.md

 *Game Features*

+-Enter a word for the opposing player to guess.
+After the player who choses a word has inputted the word to guess, a for loop that iterates 50 times prints an empty string then skips a line to hide the word displayed in the console from the guesser.
--Enter a word for the opposing player to guess Displays a partially guessed word with underscores representing unguessed letters.
+Displays a partially guessed word with underscores representing unguessed letters.
 Allows players to enter letter guesses.
 Tracks and displays guessed letters and remaining attempts.